The Giant Cave or La Grotta Gigante: An Exquisite Natural Wonder Near Trieste, Italy

 The cave’s depths beckon further exploration, leading to the Altar Hall, situated 250 meters below the surface.
 The “Finocchiaro Trail,” a panoramic route, guides intrepid souls through an artificial gallery to an awe-inspiring lookout.

-The cave chamber, known as the “Cathedral,” has a height of about 107 meters (351 feet), a width of 65 meters (213 feet), and a length of 130 meters (426 feet).
+The cave chamber, known as the “Cathedral,” is about 107 meters (351 feet) high, 65 meters (213 feet) wide, and 130 meters (426 feet) long.
 It’s so large that it could easily accommodate the Milan Cathedral (Duomo di Milano).
 The 850-meter journey, descending 101 meters below the surface, is a guided spectacle lasting approximately an hour, with 500 steps to descend and 500 to ascend.

 Reddish rocks